kuntzd99/u2_lab_useEffect_stoplight/README.md

 const StopLight = ({lights, setLights}) => {
 ```

-Now that we have access to `lights` and `setLights`, let's use them!
+We now have access to `lights` and `setLights`, so let's use them!
 We have a `<button>` in our component with a className of `countdown`.
 Currently, it isn't doing anything, so let's give it an `onClick` callback function that will do the following:

 ```js
 onClick={() => {